Los Angeles County Development Authority - Case Study

 It was obvious that a more efficient solution was required, and after a search of the market, the Board decision-making platform was selected.
 The flexible and dynamic nature of the platform combined with a low total cost of ownership was a big plus for LACDA, while the ability for report creation within Board was another primary factor in the decision.

 “The other systems were uninspiring, for the most part out of the box and would have required approximately $450,000 or more in customization to meet our needs.
 Board has the flexibility to be built how the user wants it.
 Given that our agency is very dynamic and consistently changing, Board software was a perfect match for LACDA,” said Karen Ramirez, Manager, Executive Office of Budget.

-Given that the Board of Supervisors adopts the budget in June and kicks off budget season in October, it was important to be able to complete the implementation and testing in a relatively short time frame.
+Given that the Board of Supervisors adopts the budget in June and kicks off the budget season in October, it was important to be able to complete the implementation and testing in a relatively short time frame.
 The project included developing a personnel module to feed off the HRMS system as well as a financial module to interface with the finance system.

-“The benefits of the Board adoption have been astronomical,“ Ramirez says.
-“With Board's tight Office integration, we can now download our customized reports within Excel making the analysis that much easier.
+“The benefits of the Board adoption have been astronomical," Karen says.
+“With Board's tight Office integration, we can now download our customized reports within Excel, making the analysis that much easier.
 We can enter our daily mileage in the system.
 We can access employees’ allocation and salary data within seconds.
 We can run a historical analysis of budget to actuals within seconds; we no longer have to rely on the lengthy processes via PeopleSoft nVision.”